Thomas Chaloner (courtier): Jacobean period

 In 1605, Chaloner was entrusted with the repairs of Kenilworth Castle, the planting of gardens, restoration of fish-ponds, game preserves, etc. In 1607, he and a Dane and two Dutchmen showed "rare fireworks" on the occasion of a Twelfth-night masque at court.

 In 1610, when the young prince was created Prince of Wales and Duke of Cornwall, and Chaloner was made his chamberlain, the scheme of M. Villeforest to extract silver from lead was entrusted by the prince to him and Sir William Godolphin for trial.
 In 1608, he recommended the making of water-pipes of earthenware, of which he asserted eight thousand could be made in a day, safer and stronger than metal ones.
-On Phineas Pette's trial for insufficiency as a shipwright, the king chose Chaloner to make the experiments on the powers and capacities of ships.
+On Phineas Pett's trial for insufficiency as a shipwright, the king chose Chaloner to make the experiments on the powers and capacities of ships.
 The royal New-year's gifts to him were of high value.
 In 1605 his portion was 30 oz. of gilt plate, and at the christening of one of his children he received from Prince Henry "168 oz. of gilt plate of all kinds" made by the King's goldsmith John Williams.
 The public records mention a few grants to him: in 1604, £100 a year in lands of the duchy of Lancaster and £36 a year in fee-farm of exchequer lands; and subsequently part of the manor of Clothall, Hertfordshire.